Joanna Killian

-Joanna Elizabeth Killian (born June 1965) is a local government official, who has been Chief Executive of the Local Government Association since March 2024.
+Joanna Elizabeth Killian (born June 1965) is a local government official, who was Chief Executive of the Local Government Association from March 2024 to July 2026.

 A graduate of Keele University, she was Chief Executive of Essex County Council from 2006 to 2015, and worked at KPMG prior to being appointed Chief Executive of Surrey County Council.

-Appointed Chair of Trustees of St Mungo's (charity) (Homeless Charity) in September 2021.
+She was appointed chair of trustees of St Mungo's (charity) (Homeless Charity) in September 2021.